Haneeshagandra/Flask-Blog/README.md

 # Flask-Blog
-This is a blog where you can upload all your blogs.
+This is a Website where you can upload all your blogs.